ximudhu/TwinMind_Android_Assignment/README.md

 * **Single File Recording:** I implemented continuous recording into a single file instead of 30-second chunks to ensure playback stability for this MVP.
 * **Edge Cases:** I focused on the main recording flow and the "Low Storage" check.
 Complex handling for phone call interruptions and process death was omitted to prioritize code stability.
 * **WebM Format:** The demo video is recorded using the Android Emulator (WebM format).

-## Demo

-Please refer to the attached video for a walkthrough of the app's functionality.